Tom's Guide Verdict

 Weight: 0.19 ounces (per bud); 1.8 ounces (charging case)

-The AirPods Pro 2, officially called the AirPods Pro (2nd Generation) take everything we loved about the Apple's first noise-cancelling earbuds to the next level.
+The AirPods Pro 2, officially called the AirPods Pro (2nd Generation) have taken everything we loved about the Apple's first noise-canceling earbuds to the next level.
 The AirPods Pro 2 promise 2x the noise canceling performance, and they deliver.
 In fact, Apple's noise-canceling tech inside the AirPods Pro 2 is among the best we’ve tested.
 So much so that they win the best noise-canceling headphone in the Tom's Guide Audio Awards 2023.

 On the audio front, Apple has included a new custom amp and driver that delivers better lower and higher frequencies, and you can use the iPhone's TrueDepth camera to create a personalized spatial audio sound.
 You also get longer battery life and the charging case is improved with water resistance and a built-in microphone that helps you find it when it’s lost.

 Apple AirPods Pro 2 review: Price & availability

-Apple's AirPods Pro (2nd Generation) ANC earbuds are on sale now priced at $249 ($329 CAD / £249 / AU$399), which is the same amount the original AirPods Pro launched at in 2019 — interestingly the arrival of the USB-C option saw the price drop to £229 in the U.K. They are available from the Apple Store (opens in new tab) at the full asking price, but they can also be found at online retailers discounted to $199 at Amazon and $199 at Walmart, while Best Buy has them at $199 with a free 4-month Apple Music trial.
+Apple's AirPods Pro 2 earbuds are on sale priced at $249 ($329 CAD / £249 / AU$399), which is the same amount the original AirPods Pro launched at in 2019 — interestingly the arrival of the USB-C option saw the price drop to £229 in the U.K. They are available from the Apple Store at the full asking price, but they can also be found at online retailers discounted to $199 at Amazon and $199 at Walmart, while Best Buy has them at $199 with a free 4-month Apple Music trial.

-The original AirPods Pro have been discontinued on the Apple Store, but can still be found on sale while stocks last with the best AirPods deals, and are currently discounted to $159 at Walmart (opens in new tab).
+The original AirPods Pro have been discontinued on the Apple Store, but can still be found on sale while stocks last with the best AirPods deals.

-In terms of the competition, that’s slightly less than the going rate for a pair of flagship noise-cancelling earbuds.
+In terms of the competition, that’s slightly less than the going rate for a pair of flagship noise-canceling earbuds.
 The Sony WF-1000XM4, a top contender for the best wireless earbuds, comes in at $279 while the newly launched Bose QuietComfort Earbuds II cost $299.
 That means you can get the AirPods Pro 2 for quite a bit less.